-There’s also no exact list of what you should include in your user personas, as that entirely depends on your product.
+There’s also no exact list of what you should include when you create a user persona, as that entirely depends on your product.

 You might also be interested in: What Is Product Design?

-How do User Personas fir into Product Management?
+How do User Personas fit into Product Management?

-Four reasons why user personas are particularly are essential for Product Managers:
+There are four reasons why user personas are essential for Product Managers: